 So, what does sleep apnea sound like?
 Here are the most common sounds associated with sleep apnea:

-- Loud snoring: This is a croaky sound that happens when you attempt to breathe in and out of blocked airways.
+- Loud snoring: This is a croaky sound or a whistling noise that happens when you attempt to breathe in and out of blocked airways.

 - Gasping or choking: When your airways are blocked, you’ll wake up gasping for air.
 This is very startling and a major cause of anxiety as you wake up struggling to breathe.